lukasbach/react-complex-tree/readme.md

 ![Demo for React Complex Tree](http://i.imgur.com/KQ90KEs.gif)

-> An Unopinionated Accessible Tree Component with Mutli-Select and Drag-And-Drop
+> An Unopinionated Accessible Tree Component with Multi-Select and Drag-And-Drop

+Look into the [official documentation](https://rct.lukasbach.com/) to see more examples and a more comprehensive documentation.

 ## Installation